invokermain/engin/README.md

 ## Features

-The Engin framework gives you:
+Engin provides:

 - A fully-featured dependency injection system.
-- A robust application runtime with lifecycle hooks and supervised background tasks.
+- A robust runtime with lifecycle hooks and supervised background tasks.
-- Zero boilerplate code reuse across applications.
+- Zero-boilerplate code reuse across applications.
-- Integrations for other frameworks such as FastAPI.
+- Integrations for popular frameworks like FastAPI.
-- Full async support.
+- Full asyncio support.
-- CLI commands to aid local development.
+- A CLI for development utilities.

 ## Installation